 If a guarantee were issued to an unrelated or related party for no consideration on a standalone basis, the offsetting entry would be to expense.

-Except for the measurement and recognition of continued guarantee obligations after the settlement of a contingent guarantee liability described in paragraph 25, this standard does not describe in detail how the guarantor’s liability for its obligations under the guarantee would be measured subsequent to initial recognition.
+Except for the measurement and recognition of continued guarantee obligations after the settlement of a contingent guarantee liability described in paragraph 25, and the provisions for SCAs detailed in paragraph 24a, this standard does not describe in detail how the guarantor’s liability for its obligations under the guarantee would be measured subsequent to initial recognition.
 The liability that the guarantor initially recognized in accordance with paragraph 20 would typically be reduced (as a credit to income) as the guarantor is released from risk under the guarantee.
 Depending on the nature of the guarantee, the guarantor’s release from risk has typically been recognized over the term of the guarantee (a) only upon either expiration or settlement of the guarantee, (b) by a systematic and rational amortization method, or (c) as the fair value of the guarantee changes (for example, guarantees accounted for as derivatives).
 The reduction of liability does not encompass the recognition and subsequent adjustment of the contingent liability recognized under paragraph 8 related to the contingent loss for the guarantee.
 If the guarantor is required to subsequently recognize a contingent liability for the guarantee, the guarantor shall eliminate any remaining noncontingent liability for that guarantee and recognize a contingent liability in accordance with paragraph 8.

+a.
+In situations in which a reporting entity has provided a financial guarantee or commitment to support a subsidiary, controlled or affiliated entity (SCA), and the reporting entity’s share of losses in the SCA exceed the equity method carrying amount of the SCA (resulting in a negative equity value in the SCA), the reporting entity shall adjust the initially recognized guarantee obligation to reflect the greater of the then-current fair value of the guarantee or the negative equity position.
+(For guarantees captured in paragraphs 18f and 18g, this guidance requires recognition of a contingent guaranty when negative equity exists in an SCA.)
+The recognized guarantee liability shall not exceed the maximum amount of the financial guarantee or commitment provided by the reporting entity.
+The guidance in paragraphs 24 and 25 shall be followed for recognizing a contingent liability and subsequent re-recognition of a noncontingent liability as applicable.

 After recognition and settlement of a contingent guarantee liability in accordance with paragraph 8, a guarantor shall assess whether remaining potential obligations exist under the guarantee agreement.
 If the guarantor still has potential obligations under the guarantee contract, the guarantor shall recognize the remaining noncontingent guarantee that represents the current fair value of the potential obligation remaining under the guarantee agreement.
 This noncontingent guarantee liability shall be released in accordance with paragraph 24.